covjson/specification/profiles.md

 #### MultiPolygonCoverage profile

-- A coverage with MultiPolygonCoverage profile must have a domain with MultiPolygon profile.
+- A coverage with MultiPolygonCoverage profile MUST have a domain with MultiPolygon profile.

 Example:
 ```js